MarkusMueller-DS/Content-DB/README.md

     - ML Mastery

 ## Goal
-- create a sql-Database which is automatically updated when a new newsletter is send to my mail
+- have one place where everything is saved so it is easier to search through it and find interesting stuff
-- original mail will be deleted so that my mailbox will no longer be flooded with newsletters
+- create a sql-Database which is automatically updated